roy23sourabh/RepData_PeerAssessment1/PA1_template.md

 ```

 ![plot of chunk panelplotting](figure/panelplotting-1.png)

-During weekends the persons starts activity bit late which can be seen from spike at 500 interval.
+During weekends the persons starts activity bit late which can be compared from spike at 500 interval during weekday.